DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-02-09-adding-mentors.md

 - last name
 - teacher reference number (TRN)

-When a user adds a mentor to Placements, and they or another user adds the same mentor to Claim funding for mentors (Claims), we match the records so that there is only one instance of a mentor in our provider.
+When a user adds a mentor to Claims, and they or another user adds the same mentor to Manage school placements (Placements), we match the records so that there is only one instance of a mentor in our provider.
 This allows us to share information between services more accurately.

 ### Removing a mentor

 Users must confirm the mentor’s removal when they select' Remove mentor'.

+When users remove a mentor from the organisation, we retain their data.
+We must keep a historical record of mentors allocated to claims.

+## Further considerations

+We considered some changes that we did not implement.
+These included:

+- finding the mentor by National Insurance number
+- adding a mentor manually
+- showing mentor’s provider training details
+- constraints on removing a mentor

+### Finding the mentor by National Insurance number

+If the user does not know the mentor's TRN, we can identify a mentor using their National Insurance number (NINO) and date of birth.

+We considered giving users the option to add a mentor using NINO.
+However, mentors can use the [Find a lost teacher reference number (TRN)](https://find-a-lost-trn.education.gov.uk/start) service, so there is no need for us to build it into the service.

+### Adding a mentor manually

+We considered allowing users to enter mentors manually, not via a DQT lookup.
+However, we need assurance that a mentor is a teacher as the information is shared with Claim funding for mentors.
+This means we will not allow users to add mentors manually to the service.

+### Showing mentor’s provider training details

+We could give users a way to manage mentor’s training outside the claim process or show that they’ve received training based on the information given in the claim.

+The information about completed training could become important when verifying the relationship between a school and an accredited provider.

+### Constraints on removing a mentor

+We allow users to remove mentors from the service without constraint.
+However, when a school adds a mentor to a claim, we may need to reconsider this since we must know who was on a claim and how many hours of training were claimed for.

+*[DQT]: Database of Qualified Teachers
+*[TRN]: Teacher Reference Number
+*[GIAS]: Get Information about Schools